 - Dispatch instructions

 - Driver logs

-Truck Accident Investigation: Driver Qualification File
+Truck Accident Investigations: Driver Qualification File

 Truck accidents differ from car collisions in many ways: (1) the stakes are usually higher since damages tend to be more severe, and (2) the state and federal regulations which govern the trucking industry add a layer of complexity to truck accident injury claims that are for the most part absent in claims involving regular motor vehicles.
 That is why it is highly advised that you consult with an experienced attorney after a California truck accident.

 You may have a claim against not only the liable truck driver but also his or her employer as well.
-While the bulk of the supporting evidence for your claim will be extracted from the accident site, the Driver Qualification File (DQF), a vital piece of evidence which most people don’t know about, can give you information that will boost the strength of your claim.
+While the bulk of the supporting evidence for your claim will be extracted from the accident site, the Driver Qualification File (DQF), a vital piece of evidence that most people don’t know about, can give you information that will boost the strength of your claim.